OSAA changes media credential policy after allegations of inappropriate contact

 Now the OSAA is creating stricter policies.

-“Have they been doing coverage,” Webber said.
-“Do they have a need for access, sideline at a soccer or football contest or down by the court for volleyball or basketball, stuff like that?
-Are they consistently covering high school sports?
+“Have they been doing coverage?”
+Weber said.
+“Do they have a need for access, sideline at a soccer or football contest or down by the court for volleyball or basketball, things like that?
+Are they consistently covering high school sports?”

-The OSAA was notified in June and revoked the man’s pass this week.

-“If there is a concern that arises and we have communication, or we look into it and determine there is a concern, people are clear that we have the ability to say no we are going to pull that back or we are not going to issue it in the future or what have you.
-That fits into that safety piece as well,” said Webber.
+“If there is a concern that arises and we have communication or we look into it and determine there is a concern, then people are clear that we have the ability to say ‘No, we are going to pull that back’ or we are not going to issue it in the future or what have you.
+That fits into that safety piece as well,” said Weber.

-Webber says it’s also up to the school districts to create and enforce their access policies.
+Weber says it’s also up to the school districts to create and enforce their own access policies.

 Website and social media activity show the owner of Oregon Elite Girls has moved his operations to Ohio, running a similar style site, strictly covering junior college female athletes.